Politics

 Source: Russian Presidential Press and Information Office

-The question, then, is not whether Trump and Putin could find common ground—they did, at least rhetorically—but whether such personalized diplomacy can ever translate into long-term stability.
-If Bush and Putin’s trajectory is any guide, interpersonal warmth is quickly eroded once deeper conflicts—over NATO, Ukraine, or an in-favor regime promotion—resurface.
+The question, then, is not whether Trump and Putin could find common ground – they did, at least rhetorically – but whether such personalized diplomacy can ever translate into long-term stability.
+If Bush and Putin’s trajectory is any guide, interpersonal warmth quickly cools off once deeper conflicts – over NATO, Ukraine or an in-favor regime promotion – resurface.

 Conclusion

-The trajectory of the U.S.–Russia relations over the past two decades shows that personal diplomacy has narrow limits.
+The trajectory of US-Russia relations over the past two decades shows that personal diplomacy has limits.
 Face-to-face encounters can build trust and delay crises, but they cannot replace institutions or override strategic conflicts.
-The Bush–Putin case demonstrated how quickly genuine warmth unraveled once disputes over NATO expansion, democracy promotion, and Russia’s post-Soviet sphere of influence resurfaced.
+As the Bush-Putin case shows, genuine warmth can rapidly unravel when problems like NATO expansion, democracy promotion and Russia’s post-Soviet sphere of influence come back onto the agenda.

-Russia’s war in Ukraine is a direct continuation of that unresolved struggle, rooted in the clash over spheres of influence that began even as Bush and Putin exchanged friendly words.
-Trump’s leap into personal diplomacy therefore enters a conflict that has already collapsed personal diplomacy under the weight of structural realities.
+Russia’s war in Ukraine can be traced directly to this unresolved struggle, rooted in the clash over spheres of influence that began even as Bush and Putin exchanged friendly words.
+Trump’s personal diplomacy comes even though structural realities have in the recent past outweighed personal diplomacy in the US-Russia relationship.

 Trump’s bet on personal chemistry with Putin repeats the Bush pattern in an even more fragile context.
-Russia still lacks institutional lobbying power in Washington, relying instead on symbolic equality and episodic leader-to-leader contact.
+Russia still lacks institutional lobbying power in Washington, relying instead on symbolic equality with the US and episodic leader-to-leader contact.
 This leaves relations hostage to personalities and destined to rupture when core interests diverge.

-A “Trumputin pact” as-a-deal thus rests on illusion unless it revises the entire global security system.
+A “Trumputin pact” thus rests on an illusion, unless it rewires the entire global security system.
 Personal trust may buy time or generate headlines, but without institutional depth it cannot deliver lasting change.
-As Bush and Putin discovered, and as Trump and Putin are likely to repeat, interpersonal warmth cannot withstand the gravitational pull of strategic rivalry, which is now embedded in the global security system.
-In other words, “a deal” on Ukraine will change nothing.
+As Bush and Putin discovered and as Trump and Putin are now likely to find out, interpersonal warmth cannot withstand the gravitational pull of strategic rivalry, which is now embedded in the global security system.
+In other words, a “deal” on Ukraine changes nothing.

 Share this article